raclettejs/raclette-docs/docs/introduction/architecture.md

 - How the current UI is structured (via Compositions)
 - Application-wide configuration and metadata

-It’s this separation of data and rendering that makes Raclette so flexible and extensible.
+It’s this separation of data and rendering that makes raclette so flexible and extensible.

 ## raclette Workbench

-Every Raclette installation includes a built-in, standalone **raclette Workbench** — a web-based control center used to configure and manage your Raclette application without writing code.
+Every raclette installation includes a built-in, standalone **raclette Workbench** — a web-based control center used to configure and manage your raclette application without writing code.

 The Workbench allows you to: